alleyinteractive/wp-to-psr-4/README.md

 # wp-to-psr4

-Migrate a WordPress-style code base to PSR-4.
+Migrate a WordPress-style code base to PSR-4 file structure.
 For example:

 ```
 src/example/path/to/class-file.php -> src/Example/Path/To/ClassFile.php